-Left unattended, a meniscus injury can linger for years, causing ongoing pain and limited mobility.
-If a meniscus tear is not repaired, you risk further injury and permanent damage to your knee.
+Left unrepaired, a meniscus injury can linger for years, causing pain and limited mobility.
+An unrepaired meniscus tear increases the risks of further injury and permanent damage to the knee.

-The goal of any treatment plan is to reduce pain, improve mobility, and reduce the likelihood of further injury.
-As our patient, you will receive individualized care designed to return you to your normal activities as quickly and safely as possible.
+Our goal is to create individualized care plans to reduce pain, improve mobility, reduce the likelihood of further injury and return people to their normal activities as quickly and safely as possible.

 OrthoInfo from the American Academy of Orthopaedic Surgeons